 The Image Math dialog box provides a range of image processing operations that can be applied to either a single FITS image or multiple FITS images.
-It is organized into three tabs: Standard, Advanced and Binning, each of which is detailed in the following sections.
+It is organized into following tabs: Standard, Advanced, Advanced - Folder and Binning, each of which is detailed in the following sections.

 Standard